Olatunji-Longe/shopp/README.md

 # Getting Started

 ### About this project
-This project currently represents a POC for asynchronously requesting and consuming Dealer Credential information from AuctionAccess.
+This project represents a small REST backend for a book-store, exposing several endpoints that are leveraged by it's peer web app `shopp-web`.

 ---